meghamanojkvm/PlantSpeciesNet-CNN-Based-Plant-Species-Classifier/README.md

 ## Results

-- The model achieved an accuracy of `XX%` on the training set and `YY%` on the validation set after `ZZ` epochs.
+- The model achieved an accuracy of `91.29% ` on the training set and `79.55%` on the validation set after `15` epochs.
 - Predictions for test images are displayed along with their confidence scores.

 ## License